gardenlinux/gardenlinux/tests/README.md

 ### Local test environments

-These tests flavours will make use of chroot, KVM virtual machines or OpenStack environments and thus can be used locally without a paid subscription to a public cloud provider.
+These tests flavors will make use of chroot, KVM virtual machines or OpenStack environments and thus can be used locally without a paid subscription to a public cloud provider.

 #### CHROOT